 It was quiet in the valley.
 After Samuel had rounded the corner, Robert heard the gate click open and shut and the slow drag and clop of the horse’s shoes on the wet tarmac diminish down the road into town.
 When all was silence again he sat down on the floor, his back to the window, and leaned against the sill.
 Eyes closed.
 ‘Be not afeard,’ he began.
 ‘The isle is full of noises, sounds, and sweet airs.
 Sometimes a thousand twangling instruments will hum about mine ears,’ he continued, a passable thespian.
 His eyes blinked open.
 ‘And sometimes ... voices.’

 Credit: Gustavo Escobedo

-Nick Tooke was born in the UK, emigrated to Vancouver Island in 1982, and has since lived in Vancouver, Montreal, Tucson, Edmonton, Toronto and Niagara on the Lake—in that order.
-He now lives in Cayuga, Ontario, with his wife and daughter.
+Nick Tooke was born in the UK, emigrated to Vancouver Island in 1982, and has since lived in Vancouver, Montreal, Tucson, Edmonton and Toronto.
+He now lives in the Okanagan Valley with his wife and daughter.
 The Ballad of Samuel Hewitt is his first novel.

 To get this book in print, order from your favourite indie bookseller, or